 In other words, AI-driven rankings are not only unpredictable but also misaligned with reality.
 For businesses relying on organic visibility, this introduces a new kind of risk: being outperformed not because of weaker offerings, but because of unseen algorithmic bias.

 Beyond brand favoritism, the bias extends geographically.
-For multi-location businesses with an international presence, AI search presents a distinct challenge:
+For multi-location brands with an international presence, AI search presents a distinct challenge:

 • 74.5% of Gemini’s misaligned results favored U.S.-based entities